 DESCRIPTION THE COMMUNITY

-The Health and Human Services Department has more than 500 employees located in ten sites and eight bureaus - Communicable Disease and Emergency Response, Administration and Financial Services, Collective Impact, Community Health, Environmental Health, Housing Authority, Homeless Services, and Physician Services.
-It operates with a $150 million annual budget, 87% of which comes from Federal, State, County, and private funds.
+The Health and Human Services Department has more than 550 employees located in ten sites and seven bureaus - Communicable Disease and Emergency Response, Administration and Financial Services, Collective Impact, Community Health, Environmental Health, Housing Authority, and Homeless Services.
+It operates with a $170 million annual budget, 87% of which comes from Federal, State, County, and private funds.
 The mission of the Department is to "Improve the quality of life by promoting a safe and healthy community in which to live, work, and play."
 The Department values quality and excellence, innovation, teamwork, and diversity.
-POSITION
+THE POSITION

 REQUIREMENTS TO FILE